Hot Runner Maintenance Training Needs to Include Why Not Just How

 2. Mold Box Connections and Grounding

-The mold box is a transition from the hot half to the heater and thermocouple cables.
-Based on the wiring diagram, wire each heater and thermocouple to the correct junction in the mold box and then from that junction to the back of the heater or t/c connector point.
+Next, the mold box is a transition from the hot half to the heater and thermocouple cables.
+Additionally, based on the wiring diagram, wire each heater and thermocouple to the correct junction in the mold box and then from that junction to the back of the heater or t/c connector point.
 Some controllers allow reassignment of the thermocouple to a different zone if there is a mis-wire.

 3. Heater and Thermocouple Cable Connections and Grounding